yhw086/PowerOutageClassifier/README.md

 Our model is not fair.
 Its accuracy for moderate outage and severe outage are significantly different, and any differences are not due to random chance.

+**Evaluation metric**:
+We used accuracy as our evaluation metric same as we did with the models before.

 **Test statistics**:

 We chose to use the absolute observed difference in the accuracy of the two groups as our test statistics.